What we know and don't know about the Senate recall process - The Media HQ

 It is possible that some legislative business may be conducted between noon and 12:30 p.m.
 AND each day, they are in session.

 The only measure that seems ready for a vote is the resolution of Senator Tim Kaine’s war powers.
-It’s a privileged motion, so Kaine can force a vote on it.
-The law is expected to “mature” next week so that a vote is possible, but not fixed.
+It is a privileged motion, so the Virginia Democrat can force a vote on it.
+The law is expected to “mature” this week so that a vote is possible, but not fixed.

-Note: UPDATE: This story was updated after CNN reported the contents of the rules proposed by McConnell for the trial.